 Anyone who’s travelled through multiple time zones has experienced jet lag.
 You spend months planning your trip and manage to survive the long-haul flight, only to arrive at your destination in an exhausted fog that can last for days.
 Not fun.
+You need tips to beat jet lag fast.

 Jet lag is no joke and has been classified as a serious sleep disorder.
 It occurs when your circadian rhythm become desynchronized with your surrounding timezone, causing a myriad of body functions to feel out of whack.
 That means serious fatigue, mental fog and even ongoing stomach issues.
 So how do frequent travelers do it?
 Through years of trial and error, the travel pros have figured out how to hack their biorhythms, quickly adjust to the travel process, and get over jet lag faster.
 We’ve gathered the 11 best recommendations from travel experts to beat jet lag and get the most out of every trip.